-Lasso
+We used the Ridge regression to have our sum of squared coefficients penalized to reduce our ASE.
+This highlighted the variables with the largest coefficients to possibly narrow down our list of predictors.

+LASSO

-After obtaining our optimal lambda, we checked for the non-zero coefficients in the model and made decisions about the variables to remove and keep before calculating for our MSE.
+After obtaining our optimal lambda, we checked for the non-zero coefficients in the model and made decisions about the variables to remove and keep based on ASE.